How to find the best CPA firms

 Here’s what to look for:

-Dugan & Lopatka is also a founding member of INPACT Americas, a global alliance of independent accounting firms.
+Dugan + Lopatka is also a founding member of CPA Management Systems Inc. (CPAMS), a global alliance of independent accounting firms.
 This allows us to consult with firms nationally and internationally on complex, location-specific tax issues and share best practices with peers.

 Specialization.
 Look for organizations that specialize in your niche, such as CPA firms for small businesses, nonprofits, manufacturing, etc. The CPAs at these firms may have specialized knowledge, skills and experience you wouldn’t find elsewhere.